The-Shwin/the-shwin.github.io/_pages/cv.md

 Experience
 ======
-* Fall 2018 - present: Computer Engineer
+* Fall 2018 - present: Software Engineer/Lead Electrical Engineer
   * Galen Robotics
   * Supervising team of electrical engineering interns/contractors.
 Designing and testing RFID antennas and systems.
 Working on electronics for a cooperatively controlled surgical robotics platform.
 Designing printed circuit boards (PCBs) for internal electronics.
 Creating verification tests for electrical subsystems of robot platform.
 Selecting components and leading electrical subsystem design.
 * Summer 2018: Electrical Engineering Intern
   * Galen Robotics
   * Worked on electronics for a cooperatively controlled surgical robotics platform.
 Designed printed circuit boards for internal electronics and testing of electrical systems.

 * Fall 2016 - Spring 2018: Undergraduate Research Assistant
   * Johns Hopkins University - [Autonomous Systems, Control, and Optimization Lab](https://asco.lcsr.jhu.edu/)
   * Installed newer components including flight control systems, guidance, and computers on drones for motion/planning research.
 Researched and implemented motion-based teleoperation for a robotic arm attached to a drone for use in object manipulation.
 Wrote packages to allow for control of a robotic arm via a Razer Hydra motion gaming controller.
 Implemented first person view teleoperation for aerial object manipulation.